OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

   - GGX = 1 (default)

-  sets the normalized distribution function for the moisture specular.
-GGX is currently isotropic only
+  <p>sets the normalized distribution function for the moisture specular.
+GGX is currently isotropic only<\p>

   <h3>moisture_normal_dial</h3>